-Functions and Authority: The functions and authority of the CEO Search Committee include:
+Functions and Authority: The functions and authority of the CEO Search Committee include to:

-conduct a search to identify candidates for the Company's next President and CEO and recommend such candidates to the Board for consideration by the Board for appointment to the position of President and CEO of the Company.
+conduct a search to identify candidates for the Company's next President and CEO and recommend such candidates to the Board for consideration by the Board for appointment to the position of President and CEO of the Company, a process which resulted in the selection of Mr. Moskowitz as our next President and CEO, effective April 11, 2024.